 [0146] The antisense molecules of the invention can be constructed based on chemical synthesis and/or enzymatic ligation reactions using procedures known in the art.
-See, for example, Sambrook et al., Molecular Cloning: A Laboratory Manual, $3^{rd}$ Ed., Cold Spring Harbor Press, Cold Spring Harbor, N.Y.
+See, for example, Sambrook et al., Molecular Cloning: A Laboratory Manual, 3rd Ed., Cold Spring Harbor Press, Cold Spring Harbor, N.Y.
 (2001) and Ausubel et al., Current Protocols in Molecular Biology, Greene Publishing Associates and John Wiley & Sons, New York, N.Y.
 (1994).
-For example, an antisense molecule can be chemically synthesized using naturally occurring nucleotides or variously modified nucleotides designed to increase the biological stability of the duplex formed upon hybridization (e.g., phosphorothioate derivatives and acridine substituted nucleotides).
+For example, an antisense molecule can be chemically synthesized using naturally occurring nucleotides or variously modified nucleotides designed to increase the biological stability of the molecules or to increase the physical stability of the duplex formed upon hybridization (e.g., phosphorothioate derivatives and acridine substituted nucleotides).